itssodope01/VPython/README.md

 - **Monte Carlo Method**: Another approach to estimate pi, using the Monte Carlo method.
 This technique leverages randomness and probability to calculate pi based on random sampling inside a unit circle.

 ### 4. **Random Walk Simulation**
-- **2D Random Walk**: A simple simulation of a 1D random walk, visualized in the terminal.
+- **Random Walk**: A simple simulation of a 1D random walk, visualized in the terminal.

 ## How to Run